Swiatek winning easily, but knows who's No. 1 at the US Open

 “Honestly, I just tried to have the same kind of motivation or attitude as any other court, because it’s the best way for me to perform good,” Swiatek said.

-Williams resumes what could be her final singles tournament Friday.
-First, she was due back on Ashe to begin the night session Thursday along with big sister Venus for their women’s doubles match against the Czech duo of Lucie Hradecka and Linda Noskova.
+Williams resumes what could be her final singles tournament Friday, leading off the night session on Ashe for the third time this week against Ajla Tomljanovic.
+First, she was back on Ashe in the Thursday night opener along with big sister Venus for their women’s doubles match against the Czech duo of Lucie Hradecka and Linda Noskova.

 Four-time champion Rafael Nadal was following them against Fabio Fognini.